petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/alerts-and-announcements/sending-alerts-and-announcements.md

 **Priority:** The announcement's priority.
 This can be Normal or Important.
 Note that this is disabled for alerts because alerts are always set to a high priority by default.

 **Display Date:** The date the alert/announcement should be displayed.
 This determines when the alert/announcement is sent and appears in the widget.
 By default, the *Display Immediately* box is checked.
 This sets the display date equal to the creation date.
 Uncheck this box to enter a custom display date.
 For example, you can create alerts/announcements for display at a later date.
 This date can be days, weeks, months, or years in the future.
-Once the Display Immediately box is unchecked, clicking the Display Date field opens the date-picker.
+Uncheck the *Display Immediately* box and click the *Display Date* field to open the date-picker.

 **Expiration Date:** The date and time the alert/announcement expires.
 Once an alert/announcement expires, the widget displays it in the Read tab.
 Clicking the Expiration Date field opens the date-picker.

 ### Configuring the Distribution Scope

 Configure the distribution scope to define where the alert/announcement appears.
-By default, it's set to *General* sending it to everyone.
+By default, it's set to *General*, which is everyone.
 To set the distribution scope,

 1. [Add an announcement or alert](#creating-alerts-and-announcements) using the application or the widgets.

 1. Click the *Distribution Scope* field to see a list of available sites, organizations, user groups, and roles.
-This list varies depending on the current user.
+This list varies depending on the current user's permissions.

    **Sites**: All sites the user belongs to.